 Tree planting is vital for meeting some of the UK’s greatest environmental needs.
 Trees sequester carbon as they grow, filter the air of pollution, provide homes for wildlife, and stop fragile soils from washing away during floods and heavy rain.
 Tree cover in the UK is increasing but not fast enough – according to the Woodland Trust, woodland creation in the UK needs to speed up by 4x, with a focus on more native species, if we are to tackle the impacts of climate change and give nature a chance to recover.

-Find out more about our Green Saver tree planting scheme here.
+Find out more about our Woodland Saver tree planting scheme here.